fox-oconnor/qwasar_projects/README.md

 ## Usage
 Using the input in the command line given by the user, the program opens each given file, reads the contents and the adds the contents of the file to an output variable.
 Once each of the files have been read and added to the output variable, the program then prints the contents of the output to the terminal.

+# My First Scraper (Python, DS Preseason Track)

+## Task
+To write a web scraper in Python that will pull data from github's trending repo page.
+The challenge is finding the correct tags to use to pull data from the website.

+## Description
+First I used requests to retrieve the html code from the input URL (github.com/trending).
+Then using BeautifulSoup I isolated the tags that contained the required information, and converted them to a dictionary containing key-value pairs.
+Once this was completed I used the io and csv modules to convert the dictionary to a CSV string.

+## Installation
+Run the program from the command line interface.

+## Usage
+The program first retrieves the html for input website, this is done using the requests module.
+This step is shown in the request_github_trending function.
+The second step is to use BeautifulSoup to isolate the articles containing the required data.
+The function extract does this.
+The third step is to separate the specific data from each of the article elements, and then return that data as a list.
+This is done in the transform function.
+The final step is to change the dictionary of key, value pairs into a csv string.
+This is done using the io and csv modules in the final function, format.